-ACS Award for Computers in Chemical & Pharmaceutical Research
+ACS Award For Computers In Chemical & Pharmaceutical Research

-Goddard says that Carter's background in organometallic research as an undergrad with Robert G. Bergman and Andrew Streitwieser at UC Berkeley equipped her with "a good intuitive grasp of reaction mechanisms in organometallic reactions," which he considers the best systems to learn from.
-She has applied this know-how to problem-solving via computational methods, which has advanced chemistry in materials research, he says.
+Born in 1942 in New York City, where he also grew up, Mark Gordon obtained a Ph.D. in chemistry in 1967 at Carnegie Institute of Technology under the guidance of 1998 chemistry Nobel Laureate John A. Pople.
+After a stint as a postdoc, he joined the faculty of North Dakota State University in 1970.
+In 1992, he moved to ISU, where, in addition to his professorship, he is also director of the Applied Mathematics & Computational Sciences Division of Ames Laboratory, a national lab that is part of the Department of Energy and that's located on the ISU campus.

-Carter sees a mix of scientific disciplines as essential to her research.
-"People are working on increasingly complex problems," she says.
-"I think the future will involve many computational tools from a variety of science disciplines-physics, pharma, chemistry, engineering, mathematics, and statistics.
-As a result, the interpretation and design of experiments in many fields will be empowered more and more by computational chemistry in this broader sense."
+Among the many positions he has held, Gordon chaired the chemistry department at North Dakota State University from 1981 to 1999 and was associate chair of chemistry at ISU from 1999 to 2004.
+For ACS, he was the vice chair-elect, vice chair, chair-elect, and chair of the Theoretical Chemistry Subdivision of the Division of Physical Chemistry from 1993 to 1997.
+He contributed to scientific publishing as a member of the advisory board of the Journal of Physical Chemistry from 1995 to 2000 and from 2006 to present.
+He has also served for several years on the advisory boards for Organometallics, THEOCHEM, and Theoretical Chemistry Accounts.

-The award address will be delivered before the Division of Computers in Chemistry.
+Gordon will present the award address before the Division of Computers in Chemistry in a session cosponsored with the Division of Physical Chemistry.

 Join the conversation